JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 * We'll have soft drinks and water and a some snacks, but if you'd like to bring some other snacks to share, that would be great.

-# For Parents and Students
+# Info for Students

+## Special Reminder

+Students, remember that the dojo is partly a classroom, but mostly a **playground**.
+Ultimately, you get to decide what programming languages, tools, and ideas you want to explore, learn, and play with.
+And, all of us: mentors, other students, and parents are here to help you learn and have fun.

+We want you to feel free to pursue what is interesting to you.
+You can always ask a mentor about things that interest you, or any other questions you have.

+We even have a special **Any Question Any Time** area where you can come to ask questions that might be totally different from what is happening in the workshop areas.
+Or, you can come there with your laptop and just work on whatever you want to and get help from mentors or other students.

 ## When you arrive

-Students: we'll have have multiple work areas, some set up as workshops broken down for different student skill levels, and another one called **Any Question Any Time** for you to talk with mentors about anything you want.
+We'll have have multiple work areas, some set up as workshops broken down for different student skill levels, and another one called **Any Question Any Time** for you to talk with mentors about anything you want.

-Parents: you're welcome in the **Any Question Any Time** area too :-), but students get priority!

-## Students: what's your current experience with coding?
+## What's your current experience with coding?

 If you want to start with one of the workshops, see where you fit against these descriptions: